ShockViper/WirelessTeleporter/README.md

 Just place a server, and connect couple of wireless teleporters to it and teleport away.

-Mod adds multiple types of teleporter servers (2 to 10 capacity) and wireless teleporter with range of 1/4 of the map and items to buid them either by buying or drops from bosses.
+Mod adds multiple types of teleporter servers (2 to 10 capacity) and wireless teleporter with range of 1/4 of the map and items to build them either by buying or drops from bosses.

 Mod currently doesn't support multiplayer but it might in the future (might need some help for it though).